The Hebrides are nearer than you think! Our mini cruises depart from Oban (Dunstaffnage Marina) and occasionally from Holy Loch Marina, near Dunoon.

 Please be aware that it is not possible to board your vessel before boarding time as the boat is still being made ready for you.
-Boarding times are strict.
 The boat normally sets off about an hour after boarding.
-You will disembark after breakfast on the last day of your holiday.
+You will disembark on the last day of your holiday at 12:30.

 a.
 By Car

-Oban is about 2.5 hours to 3 hours drive north from Glasgow Airport.
-If you want to leave your car in Oban there is secure, paid for parking or a free, council-run, long-term car park.
-There are three, car ferry routes (see below details) from the mainland to Mull.
-Check in closes 30 minutes before departure for cars and 10 minutes for foot passengers.
+Oban is about 2.5 hours to 3 hours drive north from Glasgow Airport and Dunstaffnage Marina is just 3 miles North of Oban on the A85.
+If you want to leave your car in Oban there is secure, paid for parking with Hazelbank Motors or a free, long-term car park at Atlantis Leisure.
+Alternatively, you can leave your car at the marina parking for £25 per week.

 b.
 By Air